Fauci admits earlier Covid-19 mitigation efforts would have saved more American lives - KVIA

 Fauci admits earlier Covid-19 mitigation efforts would have saved more American lives

-Dr. Anthony Fauci said Sunday that calls to implement life-saving social distancing measures faced “pushback” early in the US coronavirus outbreak and that the country is now looking for ways to more effectively respond to the virus should it rebound in the fall.
+Dr. Anthony Fauci said Sunday that calls to implement life-saving social distancing measures faced “a lot of pushback” early in the US coronavirus outbreak and that the country is now looking for ways to more effectively respond to the virus should it rebound in the fall.

-“I mean, obviously, you could logically say that if you had a process that was ongoing and you started mitigation earlier, you could have saved lives,” Fauci, the nation’s top infectious disease expert, told CNN’s Jake Tapper on “State of the Union” when asked if social distancing and stay-at-home measures could have saved lives had they been put in place in February, instead of mid-March.
+“I mean, obviously, you could logically say that if you had a process that was ongoing and you started mitigation earlier, you could have saved lives,” Fauci, the nation’s top infectious disease expert, told CNN’s Jake Tapper on “State of the Union” when asked if social distancing and stay-at-home measures could have prevented deaths had they been put in place in February, instead of mid-March.

 “Obviously, no one is going to deny that.
 But what goes into those decisions is complicated,” added Fauci, who is a key member of the Trump administration’s coronavirus task force.
 “But you’re right, I mean, obviously, if we had right from the very beginning shut everything down, it may have been a little bit different.
 But there was a lot of pushback about shutting things down back then.”

-Note: This story has been updated with additional details from Dr. Anthony Fauci’s interview on “State of the Union.”